-As users on WebAdmit (WebAdmit.org), graduate coordinators have access to all applicants to their graduate program whether their applications are complete or not.
+As users on WebAdmit, graduate coordinators have access to all applicants to their graduate program whether their applications are complete or not.
+Applications are sorted by admission status: As users on WebAdmit, graduate coordinators have access to all applicants to their graduate program whether their applications are complete or not.